aassou/factory-management-api/README.md

-# ImmoERP Migration: API
+# Factory Management: API

-This is a Symfony / React project, where we are working on transforming an existing project build with legacy code (PHP) to a modern web application using Symfony 5.3 and React 17.0.2.
+This is a Symfony based project API, designed to manage small industrial factories.

 ## Requirements